A Novel Feature of Valence Quark Distributions in Hadrons: Introduction

-Our focus in the present work is on the one of the most distinguishable characteristics of valence quarks - which is that their distribution, $q_V(x,Q^2)$ weighted by momentum fraction, $x$, exhibits clear peaking feature.
-This peak is characterized by its height, $h(x_p)$ and the position $x_p$, both of which we can treat as an observables (in equal footing with any other observables relevant to PDFs).
-Since this peak is a product of the magnitude of $x$ and the strength of the valence quark distribution, one expects that its position and the height to be $Q^2$ dependent due to the QCD evolution of valence quark distribution, $q_V(x,Q^2)$, whose strength shifts towards smaller $x$ with an increase of $Q^2$.
-As a result one expects that both the height and the position of the peak should be a function of $Q^2$, i.e. $h(x_p,t) = x_p(t) q_v(x_p,t)$, where hereafter we use the variable, $t = \log{Q^2}$.
+Since this peak is a product of the magnitude of $x$ and the strength of the valence quark distribution one expects that its position and the height to be $Q^2$ dependent due to the QCD evolution of the valence quark distribution, $q_V(x,Q^2)$, whose strength shifts towards smaller $x$ with increasing $Q^2$.
+As a result one expects that both the position of the peak, $x_p$ and its height, $h(x_p,t) = x_p(t) q_V(x_p,t)$ to be a function of $Q^2$ (hereafter we use the variable, $t = \log{Q^2}$).

-In the following we will explore whether this dependence on $Q^2$ (or on QCD evolution) will result in additional relations for valence quark distribution in the nucleon.